 You may still find some handling issues.
 The entire control layout seems rather dated and there’s no front-mounted command dial.
 There’s no in-body picture stabilizer and, although the 16-50mm Power Zoom kit zoom lens features ‘Optical SteadyShot’, it’s not really the sharpest device in the box.
 The relatively low-resolution 1440k dot digital viewfinder is usually another disappointment.

 However, the A6100 can be an appreciable improvement over the very popular A6000 and delivers a genuine performance boost in every of the very most critical areas.
 Battery life is pretty respectable for a Sony mirrorless camera, at 380-420 shots for stills and around 125 a few minutes of video.

-Overall, the A6100 is a good choice for vloggers and other people wanting to leap up from a smartphone/point-and-shoot to obtain manual setting, zoom and better pictures on a significant – and significantly portable – camera.
+Overall, the Sony A6100 is a good choice for vloggers and other people wanting to leap up from a smartphone/point-and-shoot to obtain manual setting, zoom and better pictures on a significant – and significantly portable – camera.
 The just significant issue is pricing, which happens to be far greater than the A6000, and can be slightly too much for the camera to be looked at truly ‘entry-level’ in comparison with its current competition.’
-It prevents us awarding the A6100 a lot more than 4 stars at this time.
+It prevents us from awarding the A6100 a lot more than 4 stars at this time.
 Nevertheless, once Sony inevitably cuts the purchase price, it’ll doubtless become a value for money.